-Use these active, faith-building indoor games in your ministry as kids head back to school
+Use these active, faith-building indoor games in your ministry for groups of 2 to 222!

 Now that school’s back in session, the weather is cooling down—which means it’s time to move indoors.
 It’s transition time, too, as some of your kids move into new age groups.
 Now’s the perfect time for meaningful games that can break the ice and begin the new season with big fun.

 We know every group isn’t created equal—so we separated these games into categories based on different group sizes.
 You’ll find four fun, active games for each group size.
 And with small modifications, you can borrow from other categories and tweak them to fit your needs.

 by Patti Smith

 Use this game to talk about keeping God’s commandments.

 - a Bible,

 - and 10 inflated balloons

 Say: Pretend each of these balloons represents one of the Ten Commandments.
 Let’s play a game to try to keep all 10 balloons in the air at once.